 The Strand National Historic Landmark District

-The Strand National Historic Landmark District is one of the most popular destinations for tourists and locals.
+The Strand National Historic Landmark District is one of the most popular destinations for tourists and locals alike.
 If you are searching for a place that is rich in Galveston history, make sure The Strand is on your to-do list.

 Walking tours bring you past numerous historical buildings and homes that combine modern-day touches with the architectural heritage the area is known for.